Download PDF version of Panel hearings - Fact sheet (326 KB,PDF)

 AHPRA will tell the practitioner the names of the panel members who will be conducting the hearing.
 This gives the practitioner the opportunity to tell AHPRA about any concerns about or conflicts with selected panel members.

 The panel is given all the relevant information supplied by the notifier and practitioner and obtained by the investigator during the investigation, or as a result of a health or performance assessment.
-This includes information the Board relies on when initially making its decision to refer the matter to a hearing.
+This includes information the National Board relies on when initially making its decision to refer the matter to a hearing.
 The material may also include supplementary information such as expert reports or formal witness statements.

 Panel members read all the material before the hearing.
 During the hearing, the panel may refer to a report prepared by an assessor about the practitioner, and to any other information it considers relevant to the hearing.